rjg55/emac-tech-test/NOTES.md

 - ## Testing, testing, testing

 There are more tests that I would like to add, the util function for example needs a test for when its given an empty array or an object that is not enumerable.

+- ## Sizes formatting

+I couldn't see where the data for available sizes was (in the size: sm, title: small format) so stuck with the size formatting from the cards data